Entering our 20th year, we can honestly say that this camp is consistently cited as being “the best camp ever” by our campers.

 How is the Camp run?

 We set up boats with groups of five kids.
 We try to group them by similar age, and certainly honor any requests to be together (friends, brothers, etc.).
-Once the kids are in a group, they rotate boats each day, so they typically do 2-3 days with me (Randy), and 2-3 days w/my partner Pete, and/or our other guides.
+Once the kids are in a group, they rotate boats each day, so they typically spend time with me (Randy), as well as my partner Pete, and/or our other guides.
 We have boats leaving from Marblehead for every session, and most weeks from Tuck’s Point in Manchester Harbor.
 We also occasionally have an option for Beverly Port Marina in Beverly, MA.

 A typical day has us fishing for bait to start the day, then live bait fishing for bass and bluefish, and then checking a few lobster traps on the way in.
 Some days we’ll head out cod fishing, and occasionally we’ll head offshore tuna and/or shark fishing.
 The fishing is generally really good two or three days, good one or two days, and fair one or two days.
 Even on the "fair" days, we find plenty of ways to have fun.